 This low-level library is intended for applications where the performance of the Python implementation is insufficient, or where an integration with existing C code is required.
 The full API can be found in the library header files.
 A C version of the example Python script shown above, controlling an LED matrix driver, is presented in Listing 5.
-Readers might point out that this example is unnecessarily obtuse, and that the payloads could be constructed in a more readable way.
-Indeed, two better methods of payload construction are available: one using C structs, and the other taking advantage of the Payload Builder utility bundled with TinyFrame, which is included in the library package.
+The payloads in this example are represented as binary strings for simplicity.
+Two better methods of payload construction are available: using C structs, or taking advantage of the Payload Builder utility (bundled with TinyFrame).